 Lilliam Mclester, Owner

-Born and raised in the small town of Corozal, Puerto Rico, Lilliam Mclester came to Georgia upon graduating from The Inter-American University of Puerto Rico with a degree in Business Administration.
+Born and raised in the small town of Corozal, Puerto Rico, Lilliam Mclester came to Georgia after attending The Inter-American University of Puerto Rico, where she studied Business Administration.
 From an early age, she was determined to become fluent in English and live in the United States.
 After obtaining her first job as a hostess, she discovered that her passion was in the restaurant business, and was set on making her dreams of owning a Mexican restaurant a reality.
 Throughout the years, she learned the value of hard work, sacrifice, and perseverance.
 Juggling with three children, she continued to work hard and save money.
 While the journey wasn’t easy, Lilliam was fortunate enough to meet Rafael Jaime in 2008.
 Mr. Jaime, the owner of multiple well-known Mexican restaurants such as Laredos, Las Palmas and CT Cantina & Taqueria, gave Lilliam the opportunity to be a part of his organization.
 She then invested her money in Laredos.
 While Lilliam owned and managed various businesses before, she was delighted by the Cumming community and describes the people as “extremely noble and charming.”
 Lilliam, who is also a co-owner of Las Palmas and Laredos Taqueria, continues working in Laredos and hopes to open additional restaurants in the Forsyth area.

 Screen+Shot+2020-07-02+at+2.27.30+AM.jpg